Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-dw.rst

 All transaction requests are irreversible.
 You are yourself responsible for ensuring that the recipient of a transaction via Concordium Desktop Wallet is the intended recipient, and you must verify that the transaction amount is correct.
 You are responsible for providing the correct account to persons and users who want to transfer funds to you.

-To prevent unauthorized use of Concordium Desktop Wallet, you must store your computer and the Ledger Nano S so that others cannot gain unauthorized access to them.
+To prevent unauthorized use of Concordium Desktop Wallet, you must store your computer and the Ledger device so that others cannot gain unauthorized access to them.
 Do not disclose the password or PIN code to third parties.

 You are obliged to verify your identity with an identity provider.
 The identity provider will know the identity of the initial account creator.
 Your identity